OlegDzhuraev/GodotCSharpExtension/README.md

 var viewport = GetViewport();
 var from = new Vector2(0, 50);
 var to = new Vector2(50, 50);
-RaycastHit2D hit = new RaycastHit2D(); // you can cache it once and reuse for periodic raycasts if (PhysicsExt.Raycast2D(viewport, from, to, ref hit)) // also supports collision mask {
+var hit = new RaycastHit2D(); // you can cache it once and reuse for periodic raycasts if (PhysicsExt.Raycast2D(viewport, from, to, ref hit)) // also supports collision mask {
   GD.Print(hit.Position);